Anant/Cassandra.Vision/cassandra-analyzer/offline-log-ingester/README.md

 ```

 ### Ignore zeros in tarball (optional)
 If you are using a combined tarball, you will want to ignore zeros in the tarball.
-See [here](https://www.gnu.org/software/tar/manual/html_node/Ignore-Zeros.html) for what we are doing.
+See [here](https://www.gnu.org/software/tar/manual/html_node/Ignore-Zeros.html) for how this works.

 ```
 --ignore-zeros